petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 * -#TODO ideas ref section **Preliminaries**
     * why need to test software?
     * when and what need to test?
-    * what means terms compliance, bug, acceptable, workaround solverable, ...
+    * what means terms compliance, bug, acceptable, workaround solvable, ...

 The testing is one of the most important activity in software development as long as a piece of software is NOT written for own purposes.